 Some people have a herniated disc and do not even know it.
 Others suffer debilitating and excruciating pain to a degree that they are unable to even participate in daily life activities.
 Some common symptoms include:

 The most common causes of herniated discs are:

 In many cases, diagnosis is made based on a person’s physical symptoms, medical history and responses to neurological testing such as testing reflexes, walking ability and response to pin pricks of the extremities.
 If the medical professional suspects the pain may be caused by something other than a herniated disc, other tests will be done to rule out other causes and confirm the diagnosis of herniated disc.
 These include imaging tests such as X-rays, MRIs, CT scans or a myelogram.
 Nerve tests may also be conducted.

 Treatment ranges from simple home remedies, like alternating heat and cold to the affected area, to surgery.
 Some rest is recommended, but too much rest is not good.
 Other possible treatments, depending on the severity of the pain, include:

 If you suffer from herniated disc pain that arose following an accident, particularly a car accident, you may have a claim for damages against a person who negligently caused your injury.
 These are complex cases and the opposing party’s insurer often argues that your herniated disc was not caused by the accident.
 A lot depends on the nature of the impact, where you were sitting in the vehicle at the time of the impact and other issues that may be discovered during the investigatory process.
-Our experienced attorneys will review the facts of your case with you and help you decide how to proceed.
-Contact our offices today for a free consultation of your legal options
+Our experienced Louisville personal injury lawyers will review the facts of your injury case with you and help you decide how to proceed.
+Contact our offices today for a free consultation of your legal options.